 Emotional Issues of Adoption

-This page discusses emotional issues affecting adopted children and how to help your child.
+A domestic This page discusses emotional issues affecting adopted children and how to help your child.

 This is an informative document from the Child Welfare Information Gateway.
 It notes that as the discussion of the adoption process becomes more open and accepted in American society, and as more Americans have experience with adoption, there is also more attention focused on those involved in adoption-the adopted person, the birth parents, and the adoptive parents (often referred to as the adoption triad or, more recently, the adoption constellation).
 People who have experienced adoption firsthand are coming forward to talk or write about their experiences, and researchers are conducting scientific studies to find out about the impact of adoption on all members of the adoption triad.
 This factsheet examines the impact of adoption on adopted persons who have reached adulthood.
 While it is difficult to make sweeping statements about such a large and diverse group as adopted persons, it can be said that adopted persons generally lead lives that are no different from the lives of non-adopted persons; however, they have experiences that are unique to being adopted, and these experiences may have an impact on their lives at various times.